Gmes23/Rockfeller-React/README.md

 ## Functionality
 On the Front End, the app uses `React` JavaScript Framework with `React Router` and `Redux`.
 And for styling, `styled-components` so our styling only loads with its respective react component.

 On the Back End, the app uses `NodeJS`.
-For the database I am using `postgreSQl`.
-Naturally, `Express` is used as the router, and `bcrypt-js` for hashing user passwords.Additionally I am using `redux-saga` that allows us to manipulate our api data from `ticketmaster`.
+For the database I am using `postgreSQL`.
+Naturally, `Express` is used as the router, and `bcrypt-js` for hashing user passwords.
+Additionally I am using `redux-saga` that allows for manipulation of the api data from `ticketmaster`.